Select Page

 Evolution of cognition

-We have, as a historical tradition, tended to explain the world in strictly human terms using anthropomorphism, personification, and cognitive metaphor.
-This is a top-down mode of explanation in which the biological world is explained/created/derived from human ideas.
-Since we now have a theory of evolution we would do better to explain our mental world in terms of its biological origins rather than vice-versa.
+By historical tradition, we have explained the world in strictly human terms using anthropomorphism, personification, and cognitive metaphor.
+This is an anthropocentric (top-down) mode of explanation whereby the biological world is explained/understood/created/derived from a human perspective.

 There are several critical consequences of this claim.